 Gloria owns a bicycle shop and a machine shop.
 She sells just the bicycle shop to Sal.
 During the 90 days before the sale, Gloria had a total of 100 employees and a total payroll of $500,000.
 During the 90 days after the sale, Sal retains 40 employees who had also worked for Gloria during the 90 days before the sale.
 The 40 employees earned $275,000 during the 90-day period after the change in ownership.

 While Sal retained fewer than 50% of Gloria's employees, the payroll for these retained employees for the 90 days after the sale was more than one half of the total payroll for all of Gloria's employees during the 90-day period before the sale.
-Since it was not a material change in employees and payroll, all of Gloria's experience applies to Sal.
+Since it was not a material change in both employees and payroll, all of Gloria's experience applies to Sal.

 In short, to analyze a total sale, it must be determined what portion of the buyer's employees also worked for the seller.
 To analyze a partial sale, it must be determined what portion of the seller's employees also worked for the buyer.
 Dependent on the employee count analysis, the appropriate employee payroll amounts may also need to be analyzed.

 We welcome your feedback on this guide.
 Please send comments and suggestions to [email protected].